Simply Bangkok to Hanoi

 Day 3-In Siem Reap; free time to discover the temples of Angkor

-Today is left free to explore the incredible jungle temple complex of the Angkor period, whose history covers some 600 years, from the 9th through to the 15th centuries.
-No activities or excursions have been included in Siem Reap and your time here is very much your own, although your tour leader will be more than happy to help organise any visits that you wish.
+Today is free to explore the incredible jungle temple complex of the Angkor period, whose history covers 600 years, from the 9th through to the 15th centuries.
 Two of the best ways to explore are by bicycle or striking a deal with one of the many tuk tuks that ply their trade here.
-Obvious choices are the magnificent complex of Angkor Wat, without doubt one of the most incredible of the jungle sites, the fortified city of Angkor Thom (home to the Bayon, with its mysterious giant faces) and the wonderfully overgrown and atmospheric Ta Prohm, set amidst tangled tree roots and lush jungle and famous as the setting for some of the Lara Croft film Tomb Raider.
-Other possibilities include taking to the waters of the Roluos River, to visit the floating villages and local wat at Kompong Phluk and explore the flooded forest and great lake of Tonle Sap (the largest freshwater lake in SE Asia, covering nearly a seventh of Cambodia's entire landmass).
+Obvious choices are the magnificent complex of Angkor Wat, the fortified city of Angkor Thom (home to the Bayon, with its mysterious giant faces) and the wonderfully overgrown and atmospheric Ta Prohm, set amidst tangled tree roots and lush jungle and famous as the setting for some of the Lara Croft film Tomb Raider.
+Other options include taking to the waters of the Roluos River, visiting the floating villages and local wat at Kompong Phluk and exploring the flooded forest and great lake of Tonle Sap.
 Those wishing to gain a little understanding of Cambodia's more recent past might like to seek out the fascinating Landmine Museum just to the south of Banteay Srei Temple.
 Set up in 1997 by a former Khmer Rouge soldier, the museum offers support for countless victims of landmines, as well as providing visitors with a poignant reminder of one of the country's most violent and tragic periods.

 4